hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 4.2.0 =
+* The minimum required WordPress version is now 5.3.
 * Added support for Multisite Network Admin synced with network-wide plugin options.
 * Added scrolling of the Integrations page during search.
 * Added automatic activation of dependent plugins on the Integrations page.